 Fly Fishing the North Shore: Grand Marais Area

 The North Shore area of Lake Superior provides some highly prized fly fishing opportunities.
 Many inland lakes are stocked with rainbow, brown and brook trout, and are accessible by float tube.
 Tributaries to Lake Superior contain trout and salmon species and are accessible by foot.
 This course is for the fly fisher who wants to learn about equipment selection, knots, casting and fly fishing in general.
-Students will learn how to identify fish, how fish forage, equipment use and how to choose appropriate flies.
-This course includes extensive fly fishing practice on Lake Superior shoreline, streams and inland lakes.
+Students will learn how to identify fish, use equipment, choose appropriate flies, and learn how to fish forage.